 The gold route involves first publication as open access by high quality, reputable publishers.
 In this case, FAU University Press will not only make high quality print copies of your publication available at reasonable cost but will also facilitate worldwide electronic access to your publication in line with the open access concept.
 This ensures the optimal visibility and citability of your work and your research can be readily found by search engines (see, for example, Swan, Alma (2010) The Open Access citation advantage: studies and results to date).
 Thus as many of FAU University Press’s publications as possible are simultaneously made available free of charge in OPUS FAU.
-Our authors are only required to assign to us a simple, non-exclusive right of usage and can choose to publish under the Creative Commons Licence BY-NC-ND or CC-BY (also see https://www.university-press.fau.de/publizieren/rechte-en.shtml).
+Our authors are only required to assign to us a simple, non-exclusive right of usage and can choose to publish under the Creative Commons License BY (the preferred license, unless there are legal arguments against it) or BY-NC (see https://www.university-press.fau.de/publizieren/rechte-en.shtml).

 FAU University Press showcases the academic output of FAU and promotes open access in fields in which the publication of monographs is deemed to be of considerable relevance.
 The open access publishing programme of FAU University Press is expected to grow exponentially, both with regard to its subject range and the number of available titles, making research at FAU accessible to the international academic community.